Creating Growth

 But despite choosing it, growth remains elusive for many.
 An almost mystical objective that can be measured and monitored but never fully understood or tamed.

-Is our ability to grow defined by the economic, technological and human forces or the current time?
-Or can it be designed whatever the weather.
+Is our ability to grow defined by the economic, technological and human forces of the current time?
+Or can it be designed whatever the weather?

 Is growth luck?
 Or is it a choice?